Abhimanyu012/abhimanyu012/README.md

 - Developed a responsive React frontend and managed the full-stack deployment to Vercel and Render.

 ### EXPERIENCE
-- INTERN AT DIGITAL GURUJI AS A FULLSTACK DEVELOPER( MERN |June - Current )
+- Intern at Digital Guruji as a fullstack developer( MERN |June - Current )

 ## CERTIFICATIONS
 - **Introduction to MERN Stack** (Simplilearn - 2024)